jspaniac/Assignment-Ideas/123/Ciphers/spec/spec.md

 **HINT**: There exists a method that will shuffle the values of a list with a given random object called `Collections.shuffle(list, rand)`.
 You may use this if you'd like.

+You should randomly generate a new seed every time you encrypt a message.
 The length of the seed will be determined by a number of digits provided by the constructor.
 It is your choice if you want to include leading 0's in the number of digits a number has.
 Alternatively stated, you get to pick whether given 3 digits if the smallest number will be 000 or 100.

 Below is the appropriate constructor signature for your solution: